 "A domain name is your address, your address on the Internet.
 We all have a physical address; we're all going to need an address in cyberspace.
 They're becoming increasingly important.
 I believe we'll get to the point where when you're born, you'll be issued a domain name."

-Your domain name is the user's first impression for your company.
-It needs to be easy to read and pronounce, brandable and preferably short.
-Sharing your domain name in person will most likely be a common occurrence so you want to make sure there's no difficulties in getting a potential customer onto your site.
+Your domain name is the user's first impression of your company.
+It needs to be easy to read and pronounce, brandable, and preferably short.
+Sharing your domain name in person will most likely be a common occurrence so you want to make sure there are no difficulties in getting a potential customer onto your site.
 I would also avoid using hyphens to prevent potential typos and confusion.
 Try your best to keep your domain name under 15 characters to ensure users will always remember your address and to prevent those pesky typos from users.
 Also, when buying a domain name make sure that the name is brandable and definitely not copyrighted.
-A low syllable catchy brand name is much easier to remember than something like 'BuyDomainsOnline.com' and you want to keep your brand name stuck in your user's head.
+A low-syllable catchy brand name is much easier to remember than something like 'BuyDomainsOnline.com' and you want to keep your brand name stuck in your user's head.

 After buying a domain name, your next goal is to set up an email and hosting.
 All of the companies mentioned above will offer these services at a very cheap price which is good for startups but they store your website on a server with lots of other websites so the performance is not the best.
 When your business begins to grow I would recommend moving away from that, you can either get a web development company to take over and use their services or you can do it yourself by hiring have someone who has some knowledge and experience in working with servers.